 |---|---|---|---|---|

-| Real Dry Carbon (Pre-preg) | Autoclave cured under high heat and pressure. | Raw carbon weave matrix or Kevlar reinforcement. | Extreme holographic 3D depth. | Insanely rigid, practically zero flex. |
+| Real Dry Carbon (Pre-preg) | Autoclave cured under high heat and pressure. | Raw carbon weave matrix or Kevlar reinforcement. | Deep, shifting 3D depth. | Very rigid with little flex. |

-| Fiberglass-Backed (Cheap Real) | One layer of wet carbon laid over cheap white fiberglass. | White or yellowish rough fiberglass strands. | Moderate, but often clouded by heavy wet resin. | Heavier, prone to cracking under stress. |
+| Fiberglass-Backed | One layer of wet carbon laid over fiberglass. | White or yellowish rough fiberglass strands. | Moderate, often clouded by heavy wet resin. | Heavier, more prone to cracking under stress. |

-| Hydro-Dipped (Fake) | Water transfer printing over cheap ABS plastic. | White or black molded ABS plastic. | Flat, 2D printed look.
-Zero depth. | Flimsy, easily bends, heavy. |
+| Hydro-Dipped (Fake) | Water transfer printing over ABS plastic. | White or black molded ABS plastic. | Flat, 2D printed look with no depth. | Flimsy, bends easily, heavy. |

-| Vinyl Wrap (Fake) | 3M or generic adhesive stickers applied to plastic. | Original plastic or metal color. | Artificial texture, feels like rubber/plastic. | Offers zero structural benefit. |
+| Vinyl Wrap (Fake) | Adhesive stickers applied to plastic. | Original plastic or metal color. | Artificial texture, feels like rubber or plastic. | Offers no structural benefit. |

-1.The Holographic Light Test
+1. The Holographic Light Test

 The Fake: Hydro-dipped plastics (water transfer printing) and carbon-look vinyl wraps are merely 2D images printed onto a flat surface.
-No matter how you angle the part in the light, the pattern remains completely flat and lifeless.
+No matter how you angle the part in the light, the pattern stays flat and lifeless.
 If the weave looks like a photograph rather than an interwoven fabric, it is fake.

 2. The Backside Inspection